gogobook/my-asp-dot-net/ch6.md

 // Do not do this!
 public static implicit operator Currency (uint value) => new Currency(value/100u, (ushort)(value%100));
-Note the u after the first 100 in this code to ensure that value/100u is interpreted as a uint .
+**NOTE** the u after the first 100 in this code to ensure that value/100u is interpreted as a uint .
 If you had written value/100 , the compiler would have interpreted this as an int , not a uint .
 The comment Do not do this! is clearly noted in this code, and here is